-- a) Define communications.[K] - b) Identify methods of communication used in the organisation and how they are used.
-[K] - c) Explain how the type of information differs and the purposes for which it is applied at different levels of the organisation: strategic, tactical and operational.[K] - d) List the attributes of good quality information.
-[K] - e) Explain a simple communication model: sender, message, receiver, feedback, noise.
-[K] - f) Explain formal and informal communication and their importance in the workplace.
-[K] - g) Identify the consequences of ineffective communication.
-[K] - h) Describe the attributes of effective communication.
-[K] - i) Describe the barriers to effective communication and identify practical steps that may be taken to overcome them.[K] - Describe the main methods and patterns of communication.[K]
+- a) Describe methods of communication used in the organisation and how they are used.
+[K] - b) Explain how the type of information differs and the purposes for which it is applied at different levels of the organisation: strategic, tactical and operational.^[K] - c) List the attributes of good quality information.
+[K] - d) Explain a simple communication model: sender, message, receiver, feedback, noise.
+[K] - e) Explain formal and informal communication and their significance in the workplace.^[K] - f) Identify the consequences of ineffective communication.
+[K] - g) Describe the attributes of effective communication.
+[K] - h) Describe the barriers to effective communication and identify practical steps that may be taken to overcome them.^[K] - i) Identify the main patterns of communication.
+[K]